tylerwatkins101/regression-diagnostics/README.md

 1. A  list of actual values (i.e. y-test)
 2. A list of predicted values from your model (i.e. y-predicted)

+And lets you rapidly view various standard regression diagnostic plots and statistics.

 # Motivation

 In R, fast regression diagnostics are as easy as typing `plot(model)`.